-I got thinking about this recently after talking with Meg at Why does bad advice happen to good people.
-Meg has the amazing ability to optimistically see the silver lining in almost any dark cloud, and I very much do not.
+I got thinking about this recently after talking with a blogger friend who has the amazing ability to optimistically see the silver lining in almost any dark cloud, and I very much do not.
 It makes me wonder, though, whether that makes me a pessimist, or am I just a realist?

 To start off, it’s good to know what exactly we’re talking about.
 Google provides us with the following definitions: